guilhermefrl/Computational-Logic-Projects/src/PbA/README.md

-# Problem A &mdash; How many horse rides?
+# Problem A &mdash; How many horse steps?

 ## Problem